BrandonTsai/cloud-native-cookbook/01-Container/Podman/02_Run-container-in-pods.md

         type: Directory
 ```

-To create a new pod with yaml file
+To create a new pod with YAML file
 ```
 $ sudo podman play kube ./my-app.yaml
 ```